 Recent official announcements run by the company suggest the decision to increase the company’s presence throughout the European continent.

 One of the main obstacles the restaurant is expected to face with this strategy is of cultural nature.
 Mexican food is simply unfamiliar to many european customers.
 This is why it would be vital for Chipotle to invest in marketing as an educational channel to help the public learn about the product, entice them to try it, and recommend it to others.

 Now, this may be no news to some.
 Mexican food has always had a hard time gaining consumers in countries like the U.K. In the late 1980s when Taco Bell was launched with three stores in London and one in Birmingham, they couldn’t find a profitable market and the outlets were closed by the mid-1990s.

-Experiences like these have encouraged Chipotle to invest in extensive customer research for different scenarios, to the point of considering and implementing radical changes in the menu and ingredients.
-Their future content, media, messaging and innovation strategies would be based on those observations, in order to prevent going down the same route as Taco Bell.
+Experiences like these have encouraged Chipotle to invest in extensive customer research for different scenarios.
+In fact, to the point of considering and implementing radical changes in the menu and ingredients.
+Their future content, media, messaging and innovation strategies would be based on those observations.
+All in an effort to not go down the same route as Taco Bell.

 To address this commercial concern, Chipotle’s international expansion was packed with localization tactics, that went from the modification of prices and slogans, to the actual ingredients and presentation of the menu to customers.

 Let’s take a look!

 One strategy to call attention to the product is its architectural composition.
 According to The Star Online, one of the four Paris’s Chipotle locations is a huge building, almost 7000 square feet high!
 Compare that with the American Chipotles’s standard measures of 2.2, or 2.500 square feet, and you can understand why the French would be enchanted.